Need help? Call Tony now: 01952 407599

 The Word Matters

 I could have kept calling this “AI infrastructure” or “context management” or “prompt hygiene.”
 But those words describe plumbing.
+They miss the magic of what happens when the context is deep enough.
 They make it sound like overhead — the boring bit you do before the real work starts.

 Ingeniculture says something different.
 It says this IS the work.
 Building the room is as important as playing the music.
 The cultivation is the craft.